bsutj002/DNA-Synthesis-Printer-Kill-Switch/README.md

 The next phase of my development focuses on **Industrial Realism** and economic optimization:

 Sequential Wash Cycles: Implementing a move toward a true time-aligned trajectory (TAT).

-Thermal Dynamics: Introducing temperature-dependent viscosity and a heat removal term to the energy balance equations.

 Waste State Integration: I will introduce a waste state to quantify reagent loss during arrival front dispersion, transitioning the model from a purely chemical simulation to an economic optimization tool.